Lithuania travel guide

 What is Lithuania best known for?

-Lithuania is especially known for Vilnius Old Town, basketball, amber, song festivals, the Curonian Spit and hearty traditional dishes such as cepelinai and cold beet soup.
+Lithuania is especially known for Vilnius Old Town, basketball, amber, song festivals, the Curonian Spit and traditional dishes such as cepelinai and cold beet soup.